ciodar/deep-compression/README.md

 and allows to run vector quantization on Linear and Conv2d modules.

 Vector quantization is implemented in `BaseQuantizationMethod` class, a novel module inspired on existing pruning pipeline in torch.nn.utils.prune.
-This module takes care of performing a clustering of a parameter's weights and store it as a tensor of cluster centers and an index matrix.
+This module takes care of performing a clustering of parameter's weights and store it as a tensor of cluster centers and an index matrix.

 The initialization of the cluster centroids can be done in three different ways

-- Linear: choose linearly-spaced values between the minimum and maximum of weight magnitude
+- **Linear**: choose linearly-spaced values between [_min_,_max_] of the original weights
-- Density-based:
+- **Density-based**: chooses the weights based on the density distribution.
+It linearly spaces the CDF of the weights in the y-axis, then finds the horizontal intersection with the CDF, and finally the  vertical intersection on the x-axis, which becomes the centroid.
-- Random/Forgy: randomly chooses values from the weight matrix.
+- **Random/Forgy**: randomly chooses _k_ weights from the weight matrix.

-The callback calls the quantization function for each layer
+The callback calls the quantization function for each layer and accepts the following parameters:
+- `epoch`: an int indicating the epoch on which quantization is performed
+- `quantization_fn`: Function from [compression.quantization](compression.quantization) module, passed as a string.
+Available functions are: "density_quantization","linear_quantization","forgy_quantization"
+- `parameter_names`: List of parameter names to be quantized from the nn.Module.
+Can either be "weight" or "bias".
+- `filter_layers`: List of strings, filters pruning only on layers of a specific class ("Linear","Conv2d" or both.)
+- `bits`: an int indicating the number of bits used for quantization.
+The number of codebook weights will be 2**bits.

 | Network | Quantization type | Top-1 Error | Top-5 Error |
 |---------|-------------------|-------------|-------------|